brettspeaks/salt-talk/salt-talk.rst

 .. _jinja: http://jinja.pocoo.org/docs/2.9/

-It's very similar to other templating languages, pug, handlebars, etc where where you have logic constructs and loops.
+It's very similar to other templating languages, pug, handlebars, etc., where where you have logic constructs and loops.